GreptimeTeam/docs/docs/cloud/mysql.md

 # MySQL

 GreptimeCloud exposes GreptimeDB access in MySQL server-client protocol.
 Most standard clients and drivers are compatible.
 The connection is encrypted with TLS. `database` is required when connect using MySQL protocol.

+To connect to GreptimeCloud in MySQL protocol, using information below:

+- Host: `<host>`
+- Port: `4002`
+- Database: `<dbname>`
+- Username: `<username>`
+- Password: *Your GreptimeCloud service password*

 ## MySQL CLI